Ranajit199/WEB-INFO-/README.md

 # WEB-INFO-
 This tool can be used to extract information from any website

-## Install Tarmux and run the command ---
+## Install Termux and run the command ---

 $ apt-get update